 Ever wonder what deficiency causes Parkinson’s disease?

 This is mainly the deficiency of dopamine in the brain that causes this disease.
 The lack of other brain chemicals could also contribute to this.
-Besides, researchers have found a link between PD and food nutrients, and they think that the deficiency of certain nutrients could increase the risk of developing Parkinson’s disease.
+Besides, researchers have found a link between Parkinson’s disease and food nutrients, and they think that the deficiency of certain nutrients could increase the risk of developing Parkinson’s disease.
 Here, you will get to know the deficiencies of brain chemicals and certain nutrients that are linked to Parkinson’s disease.

 Parkinson’s disease (PD) is a motor disorder that has currently affected over 10 million people worldwide.
 The typical symptoms include tremor, slowness of movement, stiffness, gait abnormality, and balance problems.
 Besides these motor symptoms, Parkinson’s patient also shows non-motor problems such as constipation, abnormal sleep behavior, smell loss, low blood pressure, fatigue, weight loss, and hallucination.